DEADP0OL/LWF-DiscordBot/README.md

 # Slackbot API Scripts for Delegate and Voter Notifications in LWF
 A set of algorithms to anlayze the blockchain and provide Slack notifications.

-Currently the script is focused on notifying delegates and voters of missed blocks.
-Future plans include:

-- Enhanced pool list responses
-  - Current rank
+## Scheduled Notifications

-  - Recent productivity
+- Missed Blocks
+- Wallet Offline (In Development)
+- Consensus Below Threshold (In Development)

+## Commands

 - Blockchain metric responses
   - Block Height
   - Inactive "red" nodes
+- Pools
+- Enhanced pool list responses (In Development)
+  - Current rank
+  - Recent productivity